line/ts-remove-unused/README.md

  }
 ```

-When `f()` is not used within the project and deleting it will result in `import` being unnecessary:
+When `f()` is not used within the project and when deleting it will result in `import` being unnecessary:

 ```diff
 --- src/c.ts